-But now since I've come to the Lord and have been reading the Bible for 25 years, I've learned that I was greatly deceived then.
+But now since I've come to the Lord and have been reading the Bible for decades, I've learned the answer to the question, What does God want?
 Almighty God wants certain things from all of us who have been washed in the blood of the Lamb and been forgiven.

 Today, let's look at just four very important things that God wants from all Christians now that we are His children.
 (There are other important things God wants from us not mentioned in this article.)

 God Wants Us To Love HimOne of the teachers of the law came and heard them debating.
 Noticing that Jesus had given them a good answer, he asked him, "Of all the commandments, which is the most important?"
 "The most important one," answered Jesus, "is this: 'Hear, O Israel, the Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.'
 The second is this: 'Love your neighbor as yourself.'
 There is no commandment greater than these."
 (Mark 12:28-31)Please notice the emphasis here is to be on us loving God - not God loving us!
 Many in our day have so stressed the love of God that our love for Him is not even mentioned, much less exalted as it should be!
 This is the FIRST and GREATEST commandment!
 Our love for God is to be more than our love for our family, friends, etc., even our own lives.